When you buy a car insurance policy, you'll usually have to fill in a bunch of information about yourself.

-And if you’ve deliberately kept things secret, you could be committing fraud.
+And if you've deliberately kept things secret, you could be committing car insurance fraud.

 If you change your name by deed poll, or get married and take your spouse's surname, you'll need to update your car insurance details.

-You’ll also need to update your details with the DVLA.
-And that’s because the information on your driving licence always needs to match the details on your car insurance policy.
+You'll also need to update your details with the DVLA.
+That's because the information on your driving licence always needs to match the details on your car insurance policy.

 Your insurer might want proof that you've changed your name.
 To prove your new name, you can send them your:

-Your address is one of the big things that can affect the price of your car insurance.
-If it changes, you’ll need to tell your insurer.
+Your premium might go up or down when you move house, because your address is one of the big things that can affect the price of your car insurance.

 And make sure you're using your own address.
 If you use someone else's address to get a cheaper premium, that's fraud. 🚫

 Things can get a little more complex if you spread your time across different addresses.
 If that's the case, your best bet is to chat to your insurer.